AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/queries/cart.md

 ### Discount object

-A discount can be applied to the cart as a whole or to an item.
+A discount can be applied to the cart as a whole, to an item, or toward shipping (2.4.7-beta only).

 If a cart rule does not have a label, the application uses `Discount` as the default label.